1. Do we require Council Approval for all our building work?

 2. What do I do if I have unapproved work?

-3. What is the NSW Planning Portal and how do I access it?
+3. What is the NSW Planning Portal?

 4. What is Exempt Development?